Understanding the contract process in Queensland can be a maze to navigate

 It is always important to conduct a pre-settlement inspection on the morning that settlement is due to take place to ensure that the property is empty and in the same condition as when you initially inspected it.
 If there are any problems with the condition of the property it is important to discover this BEFORE settlement – not after.

-There are many stages in the contract process when purchasing a property in Queensland and this article has outlined them in detail.
+There are many stages in the contract process in Queensland and this article has outlined them in detail.
+Purchasing a property can be complex.
 Of course, some contracts may be a lot more complex with special conditions and therefore legal advice is recommended in these circumstances.
-If you are not confident about moving through this process alone, please reach out.
-We are here to help and guide Clients through this experience.